flow-typed/flow-typed/CONTRIBUTING.md

 }
 ```

-Because we used a dynamic type test in the second example, we've proved to Flow that the `mixed` result must be a string.
-If we hadn't done this, Flow would have given us an error reminding us that the value could be anything and it isn't safe to assume without checking first.
+Because we used a dynamic type test in the second example, we've proved to flow that the `mixed` result must be a string.
+If we hadn't done this, flow would have given us an error reminding us that the value could be anything and it isn't safe to assume without checking first.

 There is sometimes a trade-off with using `mixed`, though.
 Using `mixed` means that if your variable ever does flow downstream, you'll always have to prove what kind of type it is (with a type test) before you can use it.
 Sometimes this is just too annoying and the risk involved with `any` is just worth the trade-off.